starkatt/Cocksmithing/cocksmithing.md

 A budget 3-gallon vacuum chamber and 4cfm vacuum pump can be purchased together online for about $130.
 That's about the lower limit of what I'd consider viable for vacuum degassing -- it will remove bubbles very slowly, and may perform suboptimally with more viscous silicones.

 Purchasing a top-quality vacuum chamber and higher-performance US-made vacuum pump may cost at least twice as much.
+Smooth-On recommends using a pump rated to at least 8cfm.

 Vacuum pumps often ship without lubrication, and require the addition of specialty vacuum pump oil.
 This is easy enough to find online -- don't run your pump without it.